jliuhtonen/bacon-node-stream/README.md

 # bacon-node-stream

 Convert Node.js readable streams to Bacon streams and vice versa.
-Stream some data from database to HTTP response, manipulating it with Bacon combinators in-between.
+Stream some data from database to HTTP response, manipulating it with Bacon combinators in-between, for example.

 ## Toy example